Parking (2008 film)

-Parking (停車 (Tíngchē)) is a 2008 Taiwanese movie.
+Parking (停車 (Tíngchē)) is a 2008 Taiwanese film directed and written by Chung Mong-Hong.

 Synopsis

 On Mother's Day in Taipei, Chen-Mo (Chang Chen) makes a dinner date with his wife (Gwei Lun-mei), hoping to improve their estranged relationship.
 While he is buying a cake on his way home, a car double-parks next to his, preventing his exit.
 For the entire night, Chen-Mo searches for the owner of the car and encounters a succession of strange events and eccentric characters: an old couple living with their precocious granddaughter who have lost their only son; a one-armed barbershop owner cooking fish-head soup; a mainland Chinese prostitute trying to escape her pimp’s cruel clutches; and a Hong-Kong tailor embroiled in debt and captured by underground loan sharks.